aospapp/aosp/external/python/cpython3/Doc/tutorial/errors.rst

      File "<stdin>", line 2, in <module>
    KeyboardInterrupt

-If a :keyword:`finally` clause is present, the :keyword:`finally` clause will execute as the last task before the :keyword:`try` statement completes.
-The :keyword:`finally` clause runs whether or not the :keyword:`try` statement produces an exception.
+If a :keyword:`finally` clause is present, the :keyword:`!finally` clause will execute as the last task before the :keyword:`try` statement completes.
+The :keyword:`!finally` clause runs whether or not the :keyword:`!try` statement produces an exception.
 The following points discuss more complex cases when an exception occurs:

 * If an exception occurs during execution of the :keyword:`!try` clause, the exception may be handled by an :keyword:`except` clause.
-If the exception is not handled by an :keyword:`except` clause, the exception is re-raised after the :keyword:`!finally` clause has been executed.
+If the exception is not handled by an :keyword:`!except` clause, the exception is re-raised after the :keyword:`!finally` clause has been executed.

 * An exception could occur during execution of an :keyword:`!except` or :keyword:`!else` clause.
 Again, the exception is re-raised after the :keyword:`!finally` clause has been executed.

-* If the :keyword:`!try` statement reaches a :keyword:`break`, :keyword:`continue` or :keyword:`return` statement, the :keyword:`finally` clause will execute just prior to the :keyword:`break`, :keyword:`continue` or :keyword:`return` statement's execution.
+* If the :keyword:`!try` statement reaches a :keyword:`break`,
+  :keyword:`continue` or :keyword:`return` statement, the
+  :keyword:`!finally` clause will execute just prior to the :keyword:`!break`, :keyword:`!continue` or :keyword:`!return`
+  statement's execution.

-* If a :keyword:`finally` clause includes a :keyword:`return` statement, the :keyword:`finally` clause's :keyword:`return` statement will execute before, and instead of, the :keyword:`return` statement in a :keyword:`try` clause.
+* If a :keyword:`!finally` clause includes a :keyword:`!return`
+  statement, the returned value will be the one from the :keyword:`!finally` clause's :keyword:`!return` statement, not the value from the :keyword:`!try` clause's :keyword:`!return` statement.

 For example::